-- Temporary shutdown of one or more turbines depending on where the higher than anticipated mortalities occurred during a set period of time; - Feathering of wind turbine blades at specific times of the year when mortality risks are high; - An additional three years of mortality and effects monitoring will be implemented
+- Temporary shutdown of one or more turbines depending on where the higher than anticipated mortalities occurred during a set period of time; - Feathering of wind turbine blades when at specific times of the year when mortality risks are high. - An additional three years of mortality and effects monitoring will be implemented

-The effectiveness of mitigation measures will be evaluated during the first two years of operation and modified as required.
-If required, an increase in survey frequency shall be implemented and factors which may contribute to high levels of morality (weather conditions, time of year when density of birds is particularly high) will be reviewed, as well as carry out behavioral or movement surveys.
-For example, if mortality rates of birds and raptors are significantly high at a particular turbine location, scoped mortality and cause and effects monitoring will be implemented.
-Operational mitigation in such events at individual turbines include temporary shut-down of turbine operations during a particular time of year such as migration.
+The effectiveness of mitigation measures will be evaluated for 3 years following initiation of the mitigation An increase in survey frequency shall be implemented and factors which may contribute to high levels of morality (weather conditions, time of year when density of birds is particularly high) will be reviewed, as well as carry out behavioral or movement surveys.
+For example, if mortality rates of birds and raptors are significantly high at a particular turbine location, the turbine will shut-down temporarily during a particular time of year such as migration.
 In the event that bird mortality thresholds continue to be exceeded after operational mitigation is applied, the Operation Manager will work with MNR to determine additional mitigation measures and a scoped monitoring plan.

-Three years of mortality monitoring will be conducted at all turbines, including turbine 4 which is within 120m of a Bird Significant Wildlife Habitat feature.
-According to the Birds and Bird Habitat Guidelines (MNR 2011), any turbine that is located within 120m of a Bird Significant Wildlife Habitat feature requires immediate post-construction mitigation (including operational mitigation), as outlined in the EIS, and three years of monitoring, where monitoring identifies significant annual bird mortality or disturbance effects associated with the Bird Significant Wildlife Habitat feature.
+Three years of mortality monitoring will be conducted at all turbines, including turbine 4 and 5 which are within 120m of a Bird Significant Wildlife Habitat feature.
+According to the Birds and Bird Habitat Guidelines (MNR 2011), any turbine that is located within 120m of a Bird Significant Wildlife Habitat feature requires immediate post-construction mitigation

+(including operational mitigation), as outlined in the EIS, and three years of monitoring, where monitoring identifies significant annual bird mortality or disturbance effects associated with the Bird Significant Wildlife Habitat feature.

-A contingency plan addressess additional mitigation measures to be implemented in the event of a significant bird morality event.
+A contingency plan addresses additional mitigation measures to be implemented in the event of a significant bird morality event.
 A significant bird mortality event is when a single mortality monitoring survey exceeds: